filgusto/rosiChallenge-sbai2019/README.md

 Feel free to use it for spreading the robotics knowledge in your classes! :)

 We would like to thank Marc Freese and the Coppelia Robotics team for releasing the V-REP simulator for this challenge.
-Moreover, these noble gentlemen greatly contributed to this simulator: Amauri Coelho Ferraz, and Wagner Ferreira Andrade.
+Moreover, these noble gentlemen greatly contributed to this simulator: Amauri Coelho Ferraz, Raphael Pereira Figueiredo da Silva, and Wagner Ferreira Andrade.

 # DISCLAIMER